darinz/DL/11_Optimization/02_gradient_accumulation.md

         return loss.item()
 ```
+> **Code Walkthrough:**
+> - Uses PyTorch AMP for mixed precision training.
+> - Accumulates gradients and only updates the model after all steps.
+> - Unscales and clips gradients before the optimizer step for stability.

 *This trainer combines gradient accumulation with mixed precision for efficient and stable training on modern GPUs.*

 ### 3. Gradient Accumulation with Learning Rate Scaling